 Cancer disparities can be created in the very places where they are supposed to be addressed: health care settings.
 For this reason, UC Davis researchers are examining institutional barriers to excellent cancer care for members of all groups.
 This work aims to even the playing field for access to clinical trials and all treatment modalities for men and women of all ages and ethnicities.

 Racial and ethnic minority patients with cancer have a harder time controlling their pain than do their white counterparts.
 With this in mind, Richard Kravitz, vice chair of the Department of General Medicine at UC Davis, conducted a study that determined that patients who received coaching to manage their pain and improve communication with their caregivers about pain control, reported far better pain control.

 Minorities under-represented in clinical trials

-African Americans are less likely to undergo certain surgical procedures to determine the stage of their cancer or to have surgical treatment once staging is established.
-For that reason, African Americans generally have lower lung cancer survival rates than white patients.
+African-Americans are less likely to undergo certain surgical procedures to determine the stage of their cancer or to have surgical treatment once staging is established.
+For this reason, African-Americans generally have lower lung cancer survival rates than white patients.
 What is not known is whether these same disparities exist with the use of newer, non-invasive approaches to determine disease stage.
-UC Davis researchers are working with statewide cancer surveillance data to find out the proportion of invasive and non-invasive procedures (PET scans) being done in different groups, and if non-white patients are receiving PET scans at the same rate as white patients.
+UC Davis researchers are working with statewide cancer surveillance data to find out the proportion of invasive and non-invasive procedures (PET scans) being done in different groups and if non-white patients are receiving PET scans at the same rate as white patients.